casey-moldavon/day-planner/README.md

     border-bottom-right-radius: 25px;
 }
 ​
-Through this project and actually the last, i found that i really enjoy working with css which is not an opinion i had when first diving into it.
+Throughout this project, i found that i really enjoy working with css which is not an opinion i had when first diving into it.
 But now i see it almost like a clerifying process, helping me to organize my thoughts and approach before moving onto script.js...which brings me to my next section...THE CLOCK!!!!

 ![image-the-clock!!!](images/image-the-clock.jpg)
 ![image-the-clock-2!!!](images/image-the-clock-2.jpg)

 This part was a little challenging to make but google made for an excellent assistant.
 The hardest part for me was actually understanding what 'new Date()' actually was.
 From there, it got easier to do the rest.
 As you'll see in my code, i ended up making a new .js file called clock.js.
-This was not just for the sake of organizing my code (which i have become quite obssessive over doing) but also to avoid other functions from interfereing with it (which started happening once the clock was completed and i started moving onto other features of the page).
-I probably could have found a better solution but the keeping organized and also preventing conflicts between functions both being fixed by such a simple concept as creating a new .js file just seemed to good a fix to ignore.
+This was not just for the sake of organizing my code (which i have become quite obssessive over doing) but also to avoid other functions from interfereing with it.
+This sort of conflict actually happened once the clock was completed and i started moving onto other features of the page.
+I probably could have found a better solution but keeping organized and also preventing conflicts between functions both being fixed by such a simple concept as creating a new .js file just seemed too good a fix to ignore.
 Also time has not been my friend in these projects and i needed every bit i could spare.
 Displaying the clock wasn't too difficult either as i smply placed it within the header section along with the day-planner container.

-...also, yes, i just took those pictures tonight, the night the project is due. usually ill write the README.md as i go but this time around i decided to dedicate my focus on one little project at a time, leaving the walk-through od said project for the end.
+...also, yes, i just took those pictures tonight, the night the project is due. usually ill write the README.md as i go but this time around i decided to dedicate my focus on one little project at a time, leaving the walk-through of said project for the end.

 the next issue i encountered was with storing the information writen in each textarea to localStorage.
 This was quite a challenge because, even at this point, i am still somewhat unfamiliar with the inner workings of localStorge. tis, or rather twas*, an enigma i only mannaged to actually understand today as i forced my way through it.
 I'm still quite unclear on how to store individual things within individual textareas (as you'll find when testing my day planner out) but i'll figure it all out eventually.
 Still learning and some things take longer than others.
 I'm definitely on the right track but i ran out of time before i could complete it.
 Will definitely re-visit this part after the project is graded as i'd like to complete it, even if not on time for the best grade.